DP13724 Do Fundamentals Drive Cryptocurrency Prices?

 |Author(s):||Siddharth Bhambhwani, Stefanos Delikouras, George Korniotis|

 |Keyword(s):||Asset Pricing Factors, Bitcoin, cointegration, Computing Power, Dash, ethereum, Hashrate, Litecoin, Monero, network|

 |Link to this Page:||cepr.org/active/publications/discussion_papers/dp.php?dpno=13724|

-We test the theoretical prediction that blockchain trustworthiness and transaction benefits determine cryptocurrency prices.
-We measure these two fundamentals with blockchain computing power (i.e., hashrate) and network (number of users), which are related to blockchain trustworthiness and transaction benefits.
-We find a significant long-run relationship between these blockchain characteristics and the prices of five prominent cryptocurrencies.
-We also document that the returns of the five cryptocurrencies are exposed to fundamental-based risk factors related to computing power and network size, even after controlling for Bitcoin returns and cryptocurrency momentum.
+We examine if two fundamental blockchain characteristics affect cryptocurrency prices.
+They are computing power (hashrate) and network (number of users), which are related to blockchain trustworthiness and transaction benefits.
+We find a significant long-run relationship between these characteristics and the prices of prominent cryptocurrencies.
+We also document that cryptocurrency returns are exposed to fundamental-based risk factors related to aggregate computing power and network, even after controlling for Bitcoin return and cryptocurrency momentum.
 In out-of-sample tests, the computing power and network factors can explain the return variation of a broad set of cryptocurrencies, whose fundamentals are not included in the factors.